saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 dbg!(c);
 ```

 In the first case, there will be an error because the file does not exist.
-In the second case, serde will give us an error because it cannot parse the JSON.
+In the second case, Serde will give us an error because it cannot parse the JSON.
 The above functions output the following:

 <pre>
 [src\main.rs:358] b = Err(